 History

-The wrecksite is scattered over a steep slope of bedrock at a depth of between 4-15 metres.
-Much of the cargo has been discovered at a distance to the structural remains of the wreck, so the loss of the ship has been interpreted as full capsize.
+The wrecksite is scattered over a steep slope of bedrock at a depth of between 4-15 metres in depth.
+Much of the cargo has been discovered at a distance from the structural remains of the wreck, so the loss of the ship has been interpreted as full capsize.

 Kai Enholm

-As a dendro-analysis has not been carried out, the interpretation of the wreck's presumed origin and route focussed mainly on the cargo, especially the ceramics.
-In her thesis, Riikka Tevali re-examined the entire ceramic assemblage lifted from the wrecksite between 1996 and 2007 and was able to associate the stoneware with the Fredelsloh-Bengerode production centre in Lower Saxony, with a production date between 1250 and 1270.
+As a dendrochronological analysis has not been carried out, the interpretation of the wreck's presumed origin and route focused mainly on the cargo, especially the ceramics.
+In her Master's thesis, Riikka Tevali re-examined the entire ceramic assemblage lifted from the wrecksite between 1996 and 2007 and was able to associate the stoneware with the Fredelsloh-Bengerode production centre in Lower Saxony, with a production date between 1250 and 1270.

 Description

-Although the constructional characteristics of the shipwreck itself has not been studied in depth due to the nature of the site, it was confirmed to the author that some of the observed characteristics point to a Bremen-type construction (Stefan Wessman, pers. comm.), also referred to as "bottom-based" type, which is commonly associated with the historically known "cog" type.
+Although the constructional characteristics of the shipwreck itself have not been studied in depth due to the nature of the site, it was confirmed by Stefan Wessman that some of the observed characteristics point to a type of construction related to the Bremen cog, also referred to as the 'bottom-based' type, which is commonly associated with the cog' ship type.

 Status